Kavi45-msk/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 # RESULT
 Thus the half subtractor and full subtractor circuits are designed and the truth tables is verified using quartus software.

-## Result:
-Thus the half subtractor and full subtractor circuits are designed and the truth tables is verified using quartus software.